 Those interested in the program have to fill out an application online, which should be processed within 72 hours.
 The fees are $2,000 UDS for an individual visa or $3,000 USD for a family.
 The visas are valid for one year, and those who get them won’t have to pay Barbados Income Tax.
 In addition to filling out the application and submitting the required documents, applicants must also certify that they will make $50,000 USD a year or have the means to support themselves and any dependants during their stay in Barbados.

 COSTA RICA RENTISTA VISA

 If island life doesn’t appeal to you, other options offer great weather and a chance to live in paradise.
-Costa Rica is a stunning and environmentally conscious country.
-It’s also been a long-time favourite destination for investors and retirees.
+Costa Rica has been a long-time favourite destination for investors and retirees.
 With its own version of a digital nomad visa, Costa Rica is a great place for those looking for a chance of scenery.

 CZECH REPUBLIC ZIVNO VISA

 The Czech Republic offers a zivno visa (zivnostenské opravneni) that targets freelance and remote workers looking to live in the country for an extended time.
 The visa is suited for non-EU citizens who work as contractors/freelancers or run their own businesses.

 The process of applying for this type of digital nomad visa is more complicated than some of the other ones listed here.
 If you’re interested in applying for the zivno visa, you’ll have to start at the consular office in your country.
 The application process also requires proof of income.
 The minimum for one person is 15,000 Kč per month or a minimum of 20,000 Kč per month as a married couple.

 In addition to the required documents, you’ll need proof of accommodation lease in the Czech Republic.
 Expect an immigration interview that is part of the process.
 As the process can be confusing and frustrating, you might consider employing an immigration expert to guide you through it.